section-engineering-education/engineering-education/content/articles/introducing-security-keys-in-data-systems/index.md

 3. A Microsoft account which can be created [here](https://account.microsoft.com/account/).

 ### Introduction to data security
 Data security is a virtue which should be embraced in all organizations.
 It begins from the highest level to the lowest level of the organization.
-Data breach - which mostly occurs when there is a vulnerability- ruins a company standards hence a degrade in services.
+Data breach - which mostly occurs when there is a vulnerability ruins a company standards hence a degrade in services.

 Data leakages has been the news of the town with every day reports of company exposing millions of crucial data.
 This happens due to poor data encryption techniques.
 Using your own security which is more of Two-factor authentication (2FA) will help a lot to improve security.